 Welcome to Lee Flying Association

-As at December 2014 these efforts, combined with those of key formal stakeholders, have culminated in enbaling new aviation businesses to gain a foothold at Daedalus pending investment enablers such as runway resurfacing (Dec 2014) and creation of new serviced plots with airside (taxiway) access.
+As at July 2015 these efforts, combined with those of key formal stakeholders, have culminated in enabling new aviation businesses to gain a foothold at Daedalus pending investment enablers such as runway resurfacing (Dec 2014) and creation of new serviced plots with airside (taxiway) access.
 Strategic planning for the Borough of Fareham, the Solent Enterprise Zone, and the Homes and Communities has incorporated most, if not all, of the key input provided by the LFA needed to create a viable and sustainable General Aviation airfield delivering economic and amenity benefit once again in the local and Solent / South Hampshire area.

 Planning policies, Local Plans, "Visionary Frameworks" and a granted Outline Planning consent for the whole of Daedalus have thus struck a balance which incorporates the need to boost employment generally, while retaining and using operational aviation infrastructure including aircraft parking aprons and taxiways and retaining a large amount of open airfield space, which local people value hugely.